On the stability of vanishing cycles of \'etale sheaves in positive characteristic: Introduction

-\begin{definition}[transverse test function\footnote{This definition has its obvious analogue in the algebraic context: replace “complex analytic function” by “regular function”, and “neighbourhood” means Zariski neighbourhood.}] A \underline{transverse test function (ttfun)} of $\mathcal{F}$ at a \emph{smooth} point $(x, \xi)$ of $SS\mathcal{F}$ is a complex analytic function $f$ defined on an open neighbourhood U of $x$ such that\\ i) $f(x)=0$;\\ ii) $\Gamma_{df}$ (the graph of the differential of $f$) intersects $SS( \mathcal{F}|_U)$ at $(x, \xi)$ transversely. \end{definition}
+\begin{definition}[transverse test function (analytic)] A \underline{transverse test function (ttfun)} of $\mathcal{F}$ at a \emph{smooth} point $(x, \xi)$ of $SS\mathcal{F}$ is a complex analytic function $f$ defined on an open neighbourhood U of $x$ such that the following are satisfied:\\ (i) $f(x)=0$;\\ (ii) the graph $\Gamma_{df}$ of the differential of $f$ intersects $SS( \mathcal{F})$ only at $(x, \xi)$, and the intersection is transverse. \end{definition}

-The microstalk is well-defined because of the crucial fact that, in the complex analytic context, vanishing cycles have strong stability with respect to the variation of the ttfun.
-More precisely: